qarmin/czkawka/krokiet/README.md

 ## Different theme

-App was created with fluent theme in mind, but is possible to use dark theme by setting `SLINT_STYLE` environment variable to `fluent-dark` during compilation e.g.
+App was created with dark fluent theme in mind, but is possible to use light theme by setting `SLINT_STYLE` environment variable to `fluent-light` during compilation e.g.

 ```
 SLINT_STYLE=fluent-light cargo run -- --path .
 ```

-Slint supports also other themes, but they are not officially supported by this app and may be broken.
+Slint supports also other themes, but they are not officially supported by this app and may be broken(but looks that cupertino looks quite good with current style).

 ```
 SLINT_STYLE=cupertino-light cargo run -- --path .